 To prove liability, your injury attorney should investigate the surrounding circumstances of the wreck by gathering information from eye witnesses, obtaining police reports, videos, 911 tapes, photographs, and cell phone records, and looking at the crash site (or even hiring an expert engineer to look at the crash site).
 Sometimes, even when the other driver receives a citation, he or she can still deny liability by pleading not guilty to the charge; and, often, his or her car insurance company will also deny liability based on the at-fault driver’s word.
 Or, even worse, you could be the one who wrongfully received the citation!

 Other evidence that could assist with liability could be finding records of the other driver’s habitually bad driving or criminal or arrest record.
 That information would not necessarily establish liability for the wreck at hand but could help you in showing that the other driver is a bad witness for the defense.
 Such information could turn an insurance company that is denying liability.

 If liability is disputed before trial and all during trial, then the ultimate decider of liability based on the facts and evidence is the jury.
 A jury can take all of the evidence that both sides present as to liability into consideration and determine if the other driver is at fault for the collision.
 If the jury finds that the other driver is at-fault for the wreck, then the jury moves on to determine if the wreck caused the plaintiff’s injuries, and, if so, how much the plaintiff should be compensated for medical bills, lost wages, and pain and suffering.

-If you or a loved one has been injured in a car accident and the question of whether the other driver is at fault for the collision is in dispute, call the Law Offices of Betty Nguyen Davis at 404-593-2620 for a free consultation with an attorney.
+If you or a loved one has been injured in a car accident and the question of whether the other driver is at fault for the collision is in dispute, call The Davis Injury Firm at 404-593-2620 for a consultation with an attorney.